danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 **Consider the maintenance context.** On projects that will live for years with multiple developers coming and going, predictable patterns are more valuable than elegant ones.
 The boring code that future [on-call you can understand at 2am](https://www.pcloadletter.dev/blog/clever-code/) is better than the clever code that present-you is proud of.

-**Static analysis matters.** If your IDE, grep, and code search tools can't discover relationships in your code, you're working against the tools that make codebases navigable.

 ## Conclusion

 What feels like productivity gains when writing code can become maintenance costs when that code needs to be understood, modified, and debugged by others years later.
-Ruby gives us powerful tools for abstraction, but on long-lived projects, sometimes the best code is the code that doesn't try to be too clever.
+Ruby gives us powerful tools for abstraction, but on long-lived projects, sometimes the best code is the code that solves the current problem as simply as possible, and doesn't try to be too flexible.

 The next time you're tempted to write a dynamic abstraction in your application code, ask yourself: "Will future developers thank me for this, or will they wish I had just written it out explicitly?"
 The answer might surprise you.

 ## TODO
 * this example is from a Rails project but could apply to any Ruby code
-* is `clever` the best word to express this?
 * add aside in lessons learned: In the age of AI assistants they could find it but... code still needs to be understandable by humans, what if the AI is unavailable or costs become excessive etc
-* edit
+* WIP edit